MR1229/MR1229/README.md

 <br/>

 <p align="center">
-  <sub>Updated as I go — this is a snapshot, not a finished product.</sub>
+  <sub>Last touched whenever I got around to it — not exactly a finished product.</sub>
 </p>